Ramotion/expanding-collection/README.md

 }
 ```

-3) Call push method in YourViewController to YourTableViewController
+3) Call the push method in YourViewController to YourTableViewController

 ``` swift
   if cell.isOpened == true {